AnupDangi/MediSync/README.md

 ## How It Works

-Leveraging Artificial Intelligence (AI), the MediSync app utilizes a machine learning model trained on a large dataset of known drug interactions, side effects, and pharmacological data.
+Leveraging Artificial Intelligence (AI), the MediSync app utilizes a machine learning model trained on a small dataset of known drug interactions, side effects, and pharmacological data.
 The AI system predicts interactions for newer or lesser-known medications, providing a safeguard even when the drugs are not fully documented in standard databases.
 This enables the app to offer dynamic interaction warnings and improve the accuracy of the interaction detection process.

 ## Features